If you have any questions or concerns related to any legal issues concerning Leonard Warren, please send any emails here

 Also, if you have not been giving a full security deposit back upon moving out, and did not receive a detailed itemized invoice, you are entitled to 2 months security deposit returned to you.

-Please contract the Maine Attorney Generalโs Office and Maine DHHS Radon Program if your landlord refuses to give you radon test results for a rental property you reside in, past or present, so that you can monitor your lung health.
+Please contact the Maine Attorney Generalโs Office and Maine DHHS Radon Program if your landlord refuses to give you radon test results for a rental property you reside in, past or present, so that you can monitor your lung health.
 Also contact those offices it your landlord refuses to hire a licensed professional registered with the Department of Health and Human Services (DHHS) to conduct radon tests.

 -